open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmcls.md

 ### Install mmcls

+Please follow this [quick guide](https://github.com/open-mmlab/mmclassification/tree/1.x#installation) to install mmcls.
 If you have already done that, move on to [the next section](#install-mmdeploy).
-Otherwise, please follow this [quick guide](https://github.com/open-mmlab/mmclassification/tree/1.x#installation) to finish mmcls installation.

 ### Install mmdeploy